Today (?) in Middle Eastern history: Muhammad conquers Mecca (630?)

 The other problem (of course there’s another problem) with talking about Muhammad’s conquest of Mecca is that it's not really much of a “conquest.”
 I think Kennedy notes that “occupation” would be more accurate, but that doesn’t sound as cool and so “conquest” is how it’s become known.
 It was the very anti-climactic culmination of years of conflict between Mecca’s Quraysh tribe and Muhammad’s proto-Islamic community that stretched back at least as far as the Battle of Badr in 624 and really all the way back to Muhammad’s early preaching days in Mecca, which began around 613.
 The defining moment in this conflict was of course the Hijra or Hegira, Muhammad’s 622 flight from Mecca to Medina to escape a Qurayshi threat on his life.
 That event marks the year 1 on the Islamic calendar.

-You can read in more detail about Muhammad’s life in Mecca here and his life in Medina here, What’s important to note is the ongoing importance of Mecca to Muhammad and his followers.
-They'd spent their whole lives there, had left family and friends behind to go with Muhammad, and probably resented the Qurayshi leaders who’d forced them to make that choice.
+You can read in more detail about Muhammad’s life in Mecca here and his life in Medina here.
+What’s important to note for our purposes is the ongoing importance of Mecca to Muhammad and his followers.
+Many had spent their whole lives there, had left family and friends behind to go with Muhammad, and probably resented the Qurayshi leaders who’d forced them to make that sacrifice.
 They also recognized that their movement couldn’t go anywhere without Mecca, which was the religious and to some degree commercial (the two went hand in hand via pilgrimage) center of the Hejaz.

 Amid all of these events, Muhammad was consolidating his position in Medina.
 Much of that consolidation involved expelling or outright killing members of Jewish tribes in the city who were opposed to his teachings.
-Those events aren’t really germane to the topic of this post but I don’t want anybody to say that I completely glossed over them.
+Those events aren’t really germane to the topic of this post but I don’t want anybody to say that I didn’t mention them.

 The immediate aftermath of the “conquest” is notable in two respects.
-First there’s the conversion of the Quraysh, led by the chief of the tribe at that time, Abu Sufyan, who had been implacably opposed to Muhammad and his message but recognized, or at least claimed to recognize, that Muhammad was on to something since Mecca’s pagan gods hadn’t exactly saved the city.
-One of Abu Sufyan’s sons, Muawiyah, became caliph in 661--founding the Umayyad dynasty in the process--so his family wound up doing quite well for itself after the conversion.
+First there’s the conversion of the Quraysh, led by the chief of the tribe at that time, Abu Sufyan, who had been implacably opposed to Muhammad and his message but now recognized, or at least claimed to recognize, that Muhammad was on to something since Mecca’s pagan gods hadn’t exactly saved the city.
+One of Abu Sufyan’s sons, Muawiyah, became caliph in 661—founding the Umayyad dynasty in the process—so his family wound up doing quite well for itself after seeing the light, so to speak.
 Then there’s Muhammad’s famous entry into the Kaaba, which at that point housed idols to all the various Arabian gods to whom pilgrims came and paid homage at the shrine.
 Muhammad had the idols smashed to pieces and dedicated (or rededicated, depending on your point of view) the Kaaba to the one God of the Abrahamic tradition.

 After the conquest, Muhammad returned to Medina and began planning for the conquest of the city of Taif, the third city of the Hejaz, an effort that failed but led the Thaqif tribe, which controlled the city, to eventually surrender and accept his new movement anyway.
-He also sent missions to other parts of Arabia and may have participated in the heavily disputed “Battle of Tabouk,” which wasn't actually a battle if it even happened at all.
-Muhammad finally made his first and only Hajj in 632, shortly before his death, in what's known as the “Farewell Pilgrimage.”
+He also sent missions to other parts of Arabia and may have participated in the heavily disputed “Battle of Tabouk,” which wasn't actually a battle if it even happened at all—allegedly, he led an army of 30,000 men to a village in northern Arabia later in 630 to counter a rumored Byzantine invasion that never materialized.
+Muhammad finally made his first and only Hajj in 632, shortly before his death, in what is sometimes called the “Farewell Pilgrimage.”